Can The Catholic Church Be Sued?

 Potentially.
 Whether your legal claim is still viable depends on the state where you file the claim and the state’s statute of limitations.

 For example, Vermont statutes allow survivors of child sexual abuse to file civil lawsuits against their abuser at any time.
-But, in New York, clergy abuse survivors lose the right to file a civil claim once they reach age 55, according to state statutes.
+But, in New York, the state’s civil statute expires when a survivor reaches the age of 55.

 How Much Money Can I Win From A Priest Abuse Lawsuit?